autostyle/autostyle/CONTRIBUTING.md

 FormatterStep createLazy(String name, Supplier<State> stateSupplier, Function<State, FormatterFunc> stateToFormatter)
 ```

 If your formatting step only needs to call one or two methods of the external dependency, you can pull it in at runtime and call it via reflection.
-See the logic for [`EclipseFormatterStep`](lib-extra/src/main/java/com/github/autostyle/autostyle/extra/java/EclipseFormatterStep.java) or [`GoogleJavaFormatStep`](lib/src/main/java/com/github/autostyle/autostyle/java/GoogleJavaFormatStep.java).
+See the logic for [`GoogleJavaFormatStep`](lib/src/main/java/com/github/autostyle/autostyle/java/GoogleJavaFormatStep.java).

 Here's a checklist for creating a new step for Autostyle: